hippke/adi/README.md

 ![Image](http://www.jaekle.info/c1.png "Img1")

-And again with a zoom into the last ~15 days
+And the same with a zoom into the last ~15 days:

 ![Image](http://www.jaekle.info/c3.png "Img1")